roc-ket-cod-er/CustomDevBoard/README.md

 <img width="913" height="816" alt="image" src="https://github.com/user-attachments/assets/f8dad764-8f40-4a71-b7fa-16502ee3f545" />

 I set off to build this devboard simply because I was tired of questioning whether it was the fault of the software or hardware.
 With the entire PCB pre-made and tested, we can remove hardware from the list of uncertanities.
-I also always wanted to make a battery-power GPS, so this can work for this, but if I get board of the GPS, it can always be reperporsed for almost any task, especiall with those 60+ availible GPIOs.
+I also always wanted to make a battery-power GPS, so this can work for this, but if I get board of the GPS, it can always be reperposed for almost any task, especiall with those 60+ availible GPIOs.

 ## BOM
 <sub> *Shipping not included </sub>